Search engine optimization (SEO) has the potential to bring large amounts of free traffic to a website, and from specific target audiences no less.

 In this post, we’ll uncover differences between the two.

 Of course, a “website” is an abstract idea; what we think of as websites are actually organized collections of individual pages.
 Although the overall domain authority of a site can affect rankings, Google and other search engines still rank individual pages rather than entire websites.

-For the purposes of this discussion, “website pages” refers to the pages you’ll most commonly see on any business website: home, about, careers, and capabilities pages are common examples.
+For the purposes of this discussion, “website pages” refers to the pages you’ll most commonly see on any business website.
+Most websites have a home page and may include other pages like careers, the about page and capabilities page.
 Product pages also fit in this category.

 In contrast, a “blog post” is a single page that contains text content in the style of an article.
 Blog posts can of course contain videos and images, and these things can influence rankings, but text remains the main driver of SEO.

 Google and other engines don’t literally assess website pages and blog posts very differently.
 Rather, the differences in how people use these pages, and how they tend to be created, contribute to differences in search ranking.

 Key differences between website pages and blog posts include:

 - People come to website pages for information about a company.
 People come to blog posts for information about a topic.

 - Website pages are more likely to stay constant, whereas blog posts are published on an ongoing basis

 - Website pages are more likely than blog posts to acquire links, as they are the natural place for linkers to send traffic